Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Data Generating Process for Simulation

 with $U_Y \sim N(0,1.5^2)$ and $U_{nco} \sim N(0,1.5^2)$.
 The true causal ATE of A on Y in this simulation is $-0.6$.
 The NCO is affected by $B_1$ but not $B_2$, and so the U-comparability and additive equi-confounding assumptions do not completely hold in this case.

-For the TMLE-based methods used in the simulation, we use linear regression for the outcome regression and a candidate library for the treatment mechanism consisting of lasso regression (Friedman et al., 2010) or the mean.
+For the TMLE-based methods used in the simulation, we use linear regression for the outcome regression and a candidate library for the treatment mechanism consisting of lasso regression \citep{friedmanRegularizationPathsGeneralized2010} or the mean.
 We use 10-fold cross-validation and target the weights as described above.
-When only $S=0$ data is considered, we use the true randomization probability for $g(A|W)$.
+When only $S=0$ data are considered, we use the true randomization probability for $P(A=1|W)$.